-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hortonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hortonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hortonville is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hortonville who work in office and administrative support (16.97%), management occupations (7.67%), and sales jobs (6.79%).
+There are especially a lot of people living in Hortonville who work in office and administrative support (15.86%), sales jobs (6.75%), and food service (6.05%).

 The people who call Hortonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hortonville residents report their race to be White, followed by Asian.
-Important ancestries of people in Hortonville include Polish, Irish, Norwegian, and Dutch.
+Important ancestries of people in Hortonville include German, Irish, Polish, Norwegian, and Dutch.

 The most common language spoken in Hortonville is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Polish and Miao/Hmong.